 Great Britain’s smallest city, St. Davids is located in the far west of Wales.
 It features a beautiful Cathedral settled in a sheltered valley.
 At one time two pilgrimages to St Davids was considered equal to one pilgrimage to Rome.
 The area is steeped in history and is dotted with Neolithic tombs, Bronze Age stones, wells of healing and tiny chapels.

 The area is famous for its rich and beautiful landscape.
 Isolated golden sands, idyllic coastal walks and rare ecosystems draw people from all over the world.

 Pure fresh air and traditional welsh hospitality add to the ambience.
 The area attracts families as well as explorers and pilgrims.
 Some prefer the winter solitude with windswept shores while others enjoy the gentle bustle of the summer months.

 St Davids is small with a resident population of 2000.
 In the winter months it is sleepy but even during the busier summer months you will find it respectful and relaxing.
 It is revered for its heritage, landscape and of course our marine tours!

-We know St Davids like the back of our hands, and we can recommend a range of B&B’s, hotels and guesthouses, campsites, bunkhouses, cottages and other accommodation, as well as places to eat and things to do such as adventure activities and badger and bat walks.
+We know St Davids like the back of our hands, and we can recommend a range of B&B’s, hotels and guesthouses, campsites, bunkhouses, cottages and other accommodation, as well as places to eat and things to do such as TYF adventure and The Bug Farm.

 We work closely with many local businesses and so can offer you special rates on a range of local products and services.